An ultimate 13 of rugby league players born in Hull, featuring FC and KR stars aplenty

 Jordan Lane in action for Hull FC in 2024

-Versatile forward Lane, 26, came through the FC academy and made his breakthrough into the Black & Whites’ first-team in 2018 having appeared on loan for Doncaster the season prior.
+Versatile forward Lane, 27, came through the FC academy and made his breakthrough into the Black and Whites’ first-team in 2018 having appeared on loan for Doncaster the season prior.
 Come 2019, he’d been crowned Hull’s Young Player of the Year with his seventh and – to date – final appearance on loan at Doncaster also coming that same season.

-Lane now has 139 senior appearances for the Airlie Birds on his CV, scoring 18 tries in the process including one last weekend in defeat at Salford Red Devils.
-With one appearance for England Knights to his name, which came in 2022, he’s now just three of the milestone of 150 career appearances.
+Lane now has 156 senior appearances for the Airlie Birds on his CV, scoring 19 tries in the process.
+With one appearance for England Knights to his name, which came in 2022, he’s another now eyeing the milestone of 200 career appearances.

 13. Brad Fash (Hull FC)